gamorosino/bl_app_dbb_DisSeg/README.md

 ## Run test on DBB Distorted Brain testset

-You can run the tool to reproduce the results on the test set of DBB Distorted Brain Benchmark using the scritp with dockers:
+You can run the tool to reproduce the results on the test set of DBB Distorted Brain Benchmark using the script with dockers:
 ```
 run_test.sh <outputdir>
 ```